Thai government wants amnesty to let Thaksin return - reports

 Some eligibility criteria change from one amnesty to another, but those convicted of corruption, which would apply to Thaksin, or drug offences are normally not freed.
 The Post said the draft amnesty this time did not exclude corruption.

-Pirapan Salirathavibhaga, a former Justice Minister of the previous Democrat-let government, said amnesties should only apply to those who actually served time behind bars.
+Pirapan Salirathavibhaga, a former Justice Minister of the previous Democrat-let government, said amnesties should only apply for those who actually served time behind bars.

 "If we cut this issue off, it could mean that every wrongdoer, including a fugitive, can be whitewashed," Pirapan told Reuters.
 "It would benefit those fugitives who fled charges without going to jail, which is not right."

-The possibility of Thaksin having his criminal record expunged will anger many Thais, particularly the urban middle classes and elites, who see him as a corrupt crony capitalist but are unable to keep him out of the political scene due to the huge electoral support for his parties over the past decade.
+The possibility of Thaksin having his criminal record expunged is likely to anger many Thais, particularly the urban middle classes and elites, who see him as a corrupt crony capitalist but are unable to keep him at bay due to the huge electoral support for his parties over the past decade.

 An anti-Thaksin group, Network of Citizen Volunteers Protection the Land, issued a statement on Wednesday saying it would challenge any such amnesty and launch a petition.